myseq/myseq.github.io/content/posts/win10_explorer_on_win11.md

 In my opinion, the Windows 10 Explorer has better performance over the new one.

+> FYI, it is still possible if you still miss or like to try [using MS Internet Explorer](https://myseq.blogspot.com/2022/08/start-msie-browser-even-replaced-by-ms.html) in Windows 11.

 ## Another Way

 Later, I found [OldExplorer](https://lesferch.github.io/OldExplorer/) which ia a better solution.